 o Over-ripe produce in need of harvest

-- Notifications will be delivered by phone.
+- Notifications by phone

 o Please keep your information up to date